 With today’s hardware replacement cycle growing shorter and shorter each year, many organizations find themselves with a closet full of old solutions.
 You don’t want to just throw them out or donate them, as they may contain sensitive data and, if they end up in a land fill, they can release dangerous substances such as lead and mercury into the soil and water supplies.
 Some cities require special handling of e-waste, including New York City, where it’s illegal to just throw it out in the trash.
 But for the most part, there is still little regulation around the 9.4 million tons of electronics thrown out annually in the United States.

-Whether your city regulates e-waste or not, there are several reasons your organization should recycle technology: 1) protect sensitive data; 2) get fair market value for used technology; and 3) protect and preserve natural resources.
+Whether your city regulates e-waste or not, there are several reasons your organization should recycle your technology: 1) protect sensitive data; 2) get fair market value for used technology; and 3) protect and preserve natural resources.

 If your organization allows employees to use personal devices for work, it’s important that your employees understand that resetting their devices to factory settings does not guarantee that the information has been completely erased from the device.
 It is essential to have someone knowledgeable and trusted manage the data erasing process.
 At Sinu, we partner with 4th Bin, a company providing sustainable technology management solutions, including recycling hardware and data destruction.